ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 instructions below will all be within the VSCode terminal.
 In Part 2 of this lab, you will use the terminal application.

-**1.** Open up your teminal and type in the following commands below :
+**1.** Open up your terminal and type in the following commands below :

     tecadmin@ubuntubase:~$ node -v # We want Node to be v8.x or higher v8.11.3